microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-mover-custom-workflow.md

 ## Run the workflow

-Now that the workflow is created, add the user you want to test the workflow on to the sales department.
+Now that the workflow is created, remove the user you want to test the workflow on from the sales department.
 After 30 minutes you can check to see if the user is queued to have the workflow run for them by checking the execution scope of your workflow.

-Although the workflow is scheduled, it can also be run on demand.
-In the following request, the user that's the target of the workflow is identified by ID `2390e6j8-wiu9-9030-6239-2g5y9082xc2e`.
-The request returns a `204 No Content` response.
+To see if a user is queued to have the workflow run for them, you would check execution scope by doing the following:

 <!-- {
   "blockType": "request",